Share this

 Follow directions closely to reduce risk.

-If you choose to do it yourself, some products are available for home use.
-These products are effective chemical treatments for horsetail.
+Some herbicides are available for home use.
+A few are listed below.
+These active ingredients, used in a mixture or individually, are suggested chemical treatments to control horsetail.
 Look for these chemical names in the “Active Ingredients” section of product labels.

-• The white box on this example product label highlights active ingredient 2,4-D.
+• The white box on this example product label highlights active ingredients 2,4-D + quinclorac + dicamba.

 Photo of herbicide label highlighting active ingredient dichlobenil